 - "Fifty Nifty United States" lists the states in alphabetical order.

-- Robert Goulet's "Summer Sounds" listed things like "the sizzle of the hot dogs at a barbecue" and "whistles on the beach when a peach goes by."
+- Robert Goulet's "Summer Sounds" lists things like "the sizzle of the hot dogs at a barbecue" and "whistles on the beach when a peach goes by."

-- The Statler Brothers had a couple of these.
-"Pictures" was a list of photos of friends and family and "The Class of '57" was a list of high school graduates and what became of them.
-"Whatever Happened to Randolph Scott?" listed a number of cowboy actors the singer would have preferred to movies of the time, while "Do You Remember These?" was a list of childhood and teenage nostalgia:
+- The Statler Brothers did several of these.
+"Pictures" is a list of photos of friends and family and "The Class of '57" is a list of high school graduates and what became of them.
+"Whatever Happened to Randolph Scott?" lists a number of cowboy actors the singer would have preferred to movies of the time, while "Do You Remember These?" is a list of childhood and teenage nostalgia.